michel-iwaniec/CrunchyNES/README.md

     CRUNCHY_SPRITE_PAGE = $xyz
     .include "crunchylib.asm"

+### Defining the CRUNCHY_BANK_SWITCH_A macro

+To allow CrunchyLib's picture loading routines to be interrupted by an NMI playing music, you will likely need to store the current bankswitching configuration in your own engine's internal variables.
+For this reason, CrunchyNES requires you to define a macro CRUNCHY_BANK_SWITCH_A.

+This macro must be defined before including crunchylib.asm and can be defined in CA65 macro syntax as:

+    .MACRO CRUNCHY_BANK_SWITCH_A
+        sta $C000
+        sta MyOwnGameEngineVarBankBits
+    .ENDMACRO

+Or equally in ASM6 macro syntax:

+    .MACRO CRUNCHY_BANK_SWITCH_A
+        sta $C000
+        sta MyOwnGameEngineVarBankBits
+    .ENDM

+You can also potentially use the CRUNCHY_BANK_SWITCH_A macro to implement support for some other mapper.
+But keep in mind that due to its strict timing requirements the NMI display code does *not* use this macro, and would have to be manually re-purposed.

 ### Calling the NMI display code

 To correctly display pictures, CrunchyLib contains a sub-routine CrunchyLib_Display which has to be called in your NMI *before* the end of vblank.